Anishkrishnan5/TasteIQ/README.md

 ## 🧠 Overview

-**Tiberius Eats** is a GenAI-driven system that helps users discover and plan meals based on their preferences, dietary goals, and restaurant availability.
+**TasteIQ** is a GenAI-driven system that helps users discover and plan meals based on their preferences, dietary goals, and restaurant availability.

 Using a **Retrieval-Augmented Generation (RAG)** pipeline, the system combines:
 - **Structured data** from the Spoonacular API (menu items, nutrition, recipes, restaurants)